TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- motion_accumulator
-	- setups acquire motions and intents
-	- they hold the accumulator that spits just a single motion when we are ready to step
-		- well... what if the sensitivity changes mid-step
-			- that is a massive corner case that isn't really worth considering
-			- the only problem is that the corrections for bounds might be off
-			- but otherwise it's not a problem even during tweaks really
-	- accumulate before applying adjustments, adjust once just the single motion

-- Client-side adjustable crosshair sensitivity
-	- Note that we will anyway require SOME form of synchronization of client settings, like nickname
-	- **CHOSEN SOLUTION:** How about keeping floats in cosmic entropy?
-		- The writing and reading of the entropy for network comms will be **contextual**, anyway
-		- Notice that determinism won't be broken if we just change sensi during replay or recording, because the final value will always be held in entropy
-		- for now we can just keep sending floats and we'll optimize later
-		- what do we do about adjusting?
-	- Would it hurt to keep sensitivity inside the crosshair component
-		- Yes, because we'll need to synchronize not just network comms on changing a local setting, but even local plays
-			- which would otherwise not be necessary
-		- though we have to share this information if we want to use shorts for communicating motion deltas

 - Melee combat
 	- Primary and secondary attacks for knives
 		- Akimbo is thus handicapped only to the primary